A career in the PEI trucking sector: great careers for men and women

 Women in trucking

 “More women are moving into the trucking industry, but numbers are still quite low,” says Brian.
-“The number of women in trucking on PEI grew from three percent to 7.5 percent in eight years.”
+“The number of women in trucking on PEI is currently around 13 percent of the workforce.”

 How to check out if a career in trucking is for you